10up/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 **_fin development won't run for me :(_**

 Sometimes Docker can be an resource hog.
 Stop all your running projects, and restart (`fin restart`) just the one you are working on, and try `fin development` again.
 If that doesn't work, restart Docker Desktop.

+**_fin production isn't working on CircleCI_**

+You may run `fin production` in your local environment in the future to debug a deployment that is failing.
+Make sure to add a `.gitignore` file in your theme to avoid pushing files from the `dist` folder.